carrdata2923/Database-Project/README.md

 ## Scope

-The database for CS50 SQL includes all entities necessary to facilitate the process of store and retrieve historical prices and trading volumes of stocks of interest.
-As such, included in the database's scope is:
+The database for CS50 SQL includes all entities necessary to store and retrieve historical prices and trading volumes of stocks of interest.
+As such, the database's scope includes:

-* Companies, including the industry where they belong to and their symbols which are the unique identifiers.
+* Companies, including their industry and unique identifiers (symbols).
 * Historical stock data, including opening and closing prices, among others.

-Out of scope include investor information, real-time data, news sentiment.
+Out of scope includes investor information, real-time data, news sentiment.

 ## Functional Requirements